ShineSolar/ShinePHP/README.md

 ## Crud

 Crud is a pretty simple class that allows you to interact with the database.
 It has no limitation on what RDMBS's it can interact with (it's table/column sanitization, however, has a few limitations) and you can declare the credentials via environment variables (MOST SECURE) or a config file.
-Here is how you do either: